The minimum required grade for undergraduate prerequisites is a C (2.0) or better, and graduate prerequisites is a B (3.0) or better.

 OCN 700 Thesis Research (V) Research for master’s thesis.
 Repeatable unlimited times.

 OCN 750 Topics in Biological Oceanography (V) Seminar.
 Literature and concepts in one of several active fields considered in detail.
-Repeatable up to 12 credits.
+Repeatable three times, credits earned up to 12 credits.
 Pre: consent.

 OCN 770 Seminar in Chemical Oceanography (1)